 The Agriculture Improvement Act of 2018 (2018 Farm Bill) legalized hemp by removing the crop and its derivatives from the definition of marijuana under the Controlled Substances Act (CSA) and by providing a detailed framework for the cultivation of hemp.
 The 2018 Farm Bill gives the US Department of Agriculture (USDA) regulatory authority over hemp cultivation at the federal level.
 In turn, states have the option to maintain primary regulatory authority over the crop cultivated within their borders by submitting a plan to the USDA.

 This federal and state interplay has resulted in many legislative and regulatory changes at the state level.
 Indeed, most states have introduced (and adopted) bills that would authorize the commercial production of hemp within their borders.
 A smaller but growing number of states also regulate the sale of products derived from hemp.
 Our attorneys track these developments in real-time on behalf of multiple clients, and we provide a 50-state matrix showing how states regulate hemp and hemp products.

-In light of these legislative changes, we are presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (“Hemp CBD”).
-Each Sunday, we summarize a new state in alphabetical order.
-Today, we turn to Maine.
+In light of the rapidly evolving legislative changes, we are also presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (Hemp CBD).
+Today we turn to Maine.